kpchak/WA-forwarder/GITHUB_STATUS.md

 ### Your Local Commits (Ready to Push)
 You have **9 commits** ready to upload:

-1. ✅ Initial commit: WhatsApp Forwarder with Secret Code Monitoring
+1. ✅ Initial commit: WhatsApp Forwarder
 2. ✅ Optimize codebase for GitHub upload
 3. ✅ Add GitHub upload instructions
 4. ✅ Add comprehensive deployment guide